 - Be fashionable but not trendy.

-“Women in a leadership role should be classic and perfectly put together,” advises Oppenheimer.
-“Clean lines, perfect tailoring and exquisite fabric transcend time and trends.”
+If you’re a woman in a leadership role, you must pay attention to your overall look as it can influence the way others view you.
+Leave your slouchy, shapeless, and relaxed outfits on the weekends and resort to classic ensembles with clean lines, perfect tailoring, and elegant fabrics that wouldn’t look trendy or over-the-top.
 Like fashion blogger Mary Orton, you may opt for a classic print blouse like a polka dots one to wear with your feminine skirt, or a pair of striped pants to add some modern vibe to your pussy bow blouse.
 Also, pay attention to high-quality fabrics that look classy and expensive.
 In short, it’s worth spending a little money on your clothes.

 - Adapt to your environment.